lspope/elvie_review_analysis/README.md

 ## Data Description and Preparation
-This project uses publicly-accessible product review data submitted to the open platform, Trust Pilot.
+This project uses publicly-accessible, Elvie product review data submitted to the open platform, Trust Pilot.
 The following data was downloaded for analysis.
 * Review text
 * Star rating (1-5)
 * Review date